nevakee716/cwNetwork/help/Help_layout.md

 ) to a group.
 Use NameGroup,shape,color,borderColor(optionnal)||NameGroup2,shape2,color2,borderColor2(optionnal)

 You can also assign a FontAwesome Icon to a group.(go to this website to find the code https://fontawesome.com/v4.7.0/) Use NameGroup,icon,FontAwesomeUnicode,color||NameGroup2,icon,FontAwesomeUnicode2,color2.

+You can also assign image. (the color is used for the edge color) Use NameGroup,image,imageURL,color

 You can mix Icon and shape like that :
 Flux,icon,f0ec,#FF8C00||Application,icon,f10a,#4F90C1||Entité,box,#FF8C00,#4F90C1